Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-74-ride-to-hell.md

 Jooyun seemed to get it, too.
 "So, that’s about all I have to say.
 You sure you’re up to this?"

 "New challenges are always good," Vemik grinned at him.
 "I’m up to it.
-Might be hard to tire myself out, though...Professor says gyms on Earth don’t have gravity plates."
+Might be hard to tire myself out, though...
+Professor says gyms on Earth don’t have gravity plates."

 "Most won’t, yeah.
 But New York’s an *old* city in the iron game, and there’s a few lifting clubs that ‘Horse’s got partnerships with, so that won’t be a problem.
 I’ll ask him and text you, okay?"